Skilled Legal Counsel For Medical Marijuana Businesses

 Let Us Help You Protect Your Rights And Your Business

 We can help you avoid an unintentional drug-related criminal misstep.
 Let us answer your questions or concerns during a free initial consultation at our Westland office.
 Arrange yours online or call us at 877-354-0660.
-We offer evening and weekend appointments based on the needs of our clients, and we are prepared to provide you with answers and cost-effective legal assistance.
+We are prepared to provide you with answers and cost-effective legal assistance.